kendru/kendru.github.com/_posts/2014-03-01-building-out-the-web-service-restful-clojure-part-3.md

 If you recall from the
 [last tutorial](/restful-clojure/2014/02/19/getting-a-web-server-up-and-running-with-compojure-restful-clojure-part-2/),
 we have a few tests that are currently failing.
 This is a good thing, because now we know exactly what we need to do to get the tests passing.
-For refernece, here are the tests from last time:
+For reference, here are the tests from last time:

 {% highlight clojure %}